qemu/qemu/docs/devel/qapi-code-gen.rst

 definition.

 An "Example" or "Examples" section is automatically rendered entirely as literal fixed-width text.
+"TODO" sections are not rendered at all (they are for developers, not users of QMP).
 In other sections, the text is formatted, and rST markup can be used.

 For example::